V3lectronics/SPIRIT/README.md

 ### Camera Module

 SPIRIT uses a dual camera system featuring one wide angle camera and one sharp angle camera.
 There is no "selfie camera" on board.
-If you need to take a selfie use the wide camera and crop the image ☺.
+If you need to take a selfie use the wide camera and crop the image.

 ### Speaker system